 Špela is a Leverhulme Early Career Fellow (2017-2020) working on a research project entitled “Toward a diasporic postsocialism: ‘race’, migration, and genealogies of encounter”.
 The project explores postsocialist and postcolonial encounters in the context of contemporary migrant politics in Britain, with a particular focus on historicising Central and East European migrants' articulations of race, coloniality, and state socialism against a broader background of Cold War internationalism.
 Prior to taking up the fellowship, Špela obtained her PhD in Anthropology at SOAS, University of London, with a project on intergenerational memory among migrants from former Yugoslavia.
-During her PhD she was an Early Career Fellow in the Marie Curie Initial Training Network ‘Diasporic Constructions of Home and Belonging’ (CoHaB), and has also worked at SOAS as a Senior Teaching Fellow on the MA Migration and Diaspora Studies.
+During her PhD she was an Early Career Fellow in the Marie Curie Initial Training Network ‘Diasporic Constructions of Home and Belonging’ (CoHaB).

 In Spring 2019/2020 Špela is co-convening SO337 Racism and Xenophobia with Dr Hannah Jones.

 Drnovšek Zorko, Š. 2020.
 “Cultures of risk: On generative uncertainty and intergenerational memory in post-Yugoslav migrant narratives.”
 The Sociological Review, online first, https://doi.org/10.1177/0038026120928881.